FIT + mt-sDNA - Cologuard

 Test results are typically available in less than two weeks.
 A positive test indicates blood and/or abnormal DNA detected in the sample and a follow-up colonoscopy is required to complete the screening process.
 For negative results, current guidelines recommend repeating the test in three years to maintain regular screening and ensure continued monitoring.

-Understanding the Risks and Limitations of FIT + mt-sDNA Testing
+Risks and Limitations of FIT + mt-sDNA Testing

 While the sensitivity of Cologuard is improved compared to FIT, it still has limitations.
-The test misses approximately 8% of colorectal cancers and is less reliable at detecting precancerous lesions, including those with high-grade dysplasia, the stage just before a polyp turns into cancer.
+This test misses approximately 8% of colorectal cancers and is less reliable at detecting precancerous lesions, including those with high-grade dysplasia, the stage just before a polyp turns into cancer.

 Test completion requires follow-through with a colonoscopy in the event of a positive result, yet currently, just over 50% of patients with a positive non-invasive test proceed to a colonoscopy within a year.